CU-DSI-Scholars/site-source/content/post/2021-01-05-call-for-student-applications-dsi-dfg-scholars-spring-summer-2021.md

   + [Faculty -> Student] Email offers of the internship will be sent to students.

 {{< alert info>}}
-Please email questions to [dsi-scholars@columbia.edu](mailto:dsi-scholars@columbia.edu), see our [FAQ](/static/student_faq), or [register](https://columbiauniversity.zoom.us/j/4693624760) for the January 15th, 2021 11:00am Eastern time online information session.
+Please email questions to [dsi-scholars@columbia.edu](mailto:dsi-scholars@columbia.edu), see our [FAQ](/static/student_faq), or [attend](https://columbiauniversity.zoom.us/j/4693624760) the January 15th, 2021 11:00am Eastern time online information session.
 {{< /alert >}}